starling021/toron/README.md

 # About Copycat Toolkit

-    INFO: Copycat Toolkit is a set of tools to view information about a hostname, IP’s vulnerabilities, Internet connected computers and etc. Copycat Toolkit also allows users to to find specific types of computers connected to the Internet using a variety of filters.
+    Copycat Toolkit is a set of tools to view information about a hostname, IP’s vulnerabilities, Internet connected computers and etc. Copycat Toolkit also allows users to to find specific types of computers connected to the Internet using a variety of filters.

 ***